aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | RELU					|												|
 | Fully connected		| input=84, output=43       									|

-I have added tunable keep_prob, the best value were dropout_custome = 0.8, this dropout layer was inserted after each activation layer (to avoid network overfitting).
+I have added tunable keep_prob, the best value were dropout_custome = 0.8, this dropout layer was inserted after each activation layer (to avoid network over fitting).

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The optimizer used is based on Cross entropy and softmax which are tools provided by TensorFlow.
 Batch size=128 because in other cases the training process indicated an accuracy less than 9.3.
-Other important parameter was the number of epochs, that is why that in order to guarantee the convergence of Neural network learning process we used 100 epochs (using Amazon AWS was used in this scenario).
+Other important parameter was the number of epochs, that is why that in order to guarantee the convergence of Neural network learning process we used 100 epochs ( Amazon AWS was used in this scenario).
 I have added also a tunable keep_prob, this dropout layer was inserted after each activation layer.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.
-In spite that I run 100 epochs the training process indicates that validation accuracy was greated than 0.93 in the epoch number 15 (the first time that validation accuracy was more than 0.93).
+In spite that I run 100 epochs the training process indicates that validation accuracy was more than 0.93 in the epoch number 15 (the first time that validation accuracy was more than 0.93).
 When training process finished, we evaluated the accuracy, the value of accuracy was 0.932.

 My final model results were:
 * training set accuracy of 1